codeshaunted-legacy/style/c++.md

 };
 ```
 #### Struct Member Functions
-Private struct member functions should be named like local functions, except that they should be prefixed with an underscore.
+Private and protected struct member functions should be named like local functions, except that they should be prefixed with an underscore.
 This doesn't apply to public struct member functions.
 Also, please stop putting functions into structs. ;)
 ### Namespaces
 Namespaces should be named like projects.
 ### Primitive Types